Identification of Regression Models with a Misclassified and Endogenous Binary Regressor

 \section{Conclusion}

 This paper gives new identification results for cross-sectional regression models when a binary regressor is misclassified and endogenous.
-The existing studies assume that an instrument variable satisfies not only the standard exclusion restriction and relevance condition but also an additional condition that it is uncorrelated with misclassification errors.
+Existing studies assume that the instrument used in estimation satisfies not only the standard exclusion restriction and relevance condition but also an additional condition that it is uncorrelated with misclassification errors.
 Some instruments in empirical applications, however, may be correlated with misclassification errors and, thus, relaxing this additional requirement is important for applications.
 We show that the constant and slope parameters are identified even if a binary instrumental variable is correlated with misclassification errors when there exists a regressor that is excluded from the outcome equation but is relevant for the true unobserved regressor.